Skip to main content

 New Features

-New Feature: Show the Live Location of Fixed Route Vehicles
+Show the Live Location of Fixed Route Vehicles

 If your agency 1) uses Spare as your multimodal trip planning tool and 2) publishes GTFS Real Time data, this update is for you!
 You can now show the live location of fixed route vehicles directly in the Spare app.
 Help riders make connections between your on demand and fixed route services with greater ease.